giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 Every few months, typically in synchronization with Kubernetes Upstream Minor Releases, we provide a new major release.
 It includes the new Kubernetes Minor Release, other components by third parties, and any new versions of our software that contain deeper new functionality.
 It means that new developments, like node pools or networking changes, are delivered within a major release.

 As always we provide release notes with all the information needed.
-Under this new structure, we are working to provide them for Major Releases early to allow for your preparation.
+Under this new structure, we are working to provide them for major Releases early to allow for your preparation.

 #### Considerations {#considerations}